-The most recent Emotet variants use C$ with the Admin credentials to move around and re-infect all the other endpoints.
+The most recent Trickbot variants use C$ with the Admin credentials to move around and re-infect all the other endpoints.

 Repeated re-infections are an indication the worm was able to guess or brute force the administrator password successfully.
 Please change all local and domain administrator passwords.